innobright/help.innobright.com/src/overview/how-does-altus-compare.rst

 ..
 Note::

     This scene was rendered at 950x540 and then denoised.
+This computer can be categorized as mid-range.
 Computer Spec:

     +------------+------------------------------------+--------------------------+--------------------------+--------------------------+
     | **OS**     | **CPU**                            | **RAM Memory**           | **GPU**                  |  **VRAM**                |